alejandroheidenreich/Aerolinea/README.md

 ![](/login.png)

-## How to clone
-If you have special requirements, you have to list it step by step.
-* This is the first step
-* Then you have to do this
-* Finally do this

-Markdown has enumation and nested lists.

 ## Justificación técnica
 Indicar tema a tema (de los temas 01 al 09) dónde se fue aplicando en el código y por qué se decidió implementarlo de esa forma.
 Toda decisión tiene que estar argumentada con razones técnicas que giren alrededor de los pilares de la programación orientada a objetos y cuestiones de mantenibilidad, código limpio, flexibilidad al cambio, experiencia de usuario, accesibilidad, uso seguro, rendimiento y eficiencia.
 Suma identificar pros y contras, si los tienen en mente.